databricks-edu/build-tooling/bdc/README.md

 See also `only_in_profile` in the [Notebooks][#notebooks] section.

+### Output Generation

+Several settings help define the layout of the final built course.

+- `student_dbc`:

 ### Notebooks

 Source notebooks listed in the `build.yaml` are parsed, run through the master